Bay Leaf (Yue Gui Shu Ye)

 Meridians: Lung, Stomach

 Medicinal Uses: Aids digestion, bloating, full feeling, cools sore throat, coughs, opens up mucous filled nasal passages, asthma, stuffy chest, the aromatic qualities help calm and sooth anxiety.

 Parts Most Frequently Used: Leaf, Fruit, Oil

 Flavors/Temps: Pungent, Bitter, Aromatic

-Caution: None noted.
+Caution: Considered safe.
 It is not recommended that the leaves be chewed and swallowed as they are too abrasive to the digestive tract.

 History/Folklore: Bay leaves have a floral fragrance similar to oregano or thyme.
 They have been used as a flavoring by the Ancient Greeks and many Mediterranean cultures, as well as in the Americas.
 They are commonly used in soups, stews, meat and fish dishes, and sauces.
 Bay leaves are a classic herb in traditional French cuisine.
 Typically the leaves are used whole or as part of an herbal garnish that is removed before serving the meal.
 They are also used in Thai and Arabic dishes, in particular Massaman Curry.
 In India they are used in Aram Masala.